 Light and Darkness

-But, seeds require the presence of light during a shoot development, under which it gets energy from the process of photosynthesis.
+But, seeds require light during a shoot development, under which it gets energy from the process of photosynthesis.
 A shoot undergoes “Photomorphogenesis”, during which a seedling grows, forms leaf and turns green under the presence of sunlight.

 Intrinsic Factors: Seed dormancy is a condition during which the seeds do not germinate and remain in a dormant state by a restricted growth of an embryo, restricted water and oxygen supply.
 Seed germination is also affected by the plant hormones like abscisic acid (ABA) that inhibits the germination process.